smallstep/mongo-tls/README.md

 Both examples use Docker Compose for simplicity.
 In a production environment, you'd obviously want to run a cluster on several machines.

-Finally, you can add X509 Certificate Authentication (for both service users and human users) by following the instructions in `add-x509-user-authenticaiton.sh`.
+Finally, you can enable X509 Certificate Authentication (for both service users and human users) by following the instructions in `add-x509-user-authenticaiton.sh`.